‘Once Upon A Time In Hollywood’ Is Tarantino’s Ode To Sharon Tate

 I’ve heard people say they feel Once Upon a Time in… Hollywood displays a kinder, gentler, less angry Tarantino.
 I disagree.
 I think he’s plenty angry.

 Is there a way to use the word “meandering” as a positive?
 Because Once Upon a Time in… Hollywood is a *meandering* movie that doesn’t feature much of a traditional plot.
-I swear I mean that in the most positive way possible.It’s like when you’re walking down the street, on a nice summer day, with nowhere to be, just looking around, enjoying your day.
+I swear that’s meant in the most positive way possible.It’s like when you’re walking down the street, on a nice summer day, with nowhere to be, just looking around, enjoying your day.
 You are meandering, but it’s also enjoyable.
 You’re just taking it all in.
 This is a good way to describe Once Upon a Time in… Hollywood.
 With a running time of 160 minutes, Tarantino has nowhere to be anytime soon.

 We spend a good chunk of the movie-watching a shirtless Brad Pitt’s former stuntman, now basically a jack-of-all-trades personal assistant, Cliff Booth, fix a rooftop television antenna.
 Later, we watch Pitt’s Booth and DiCaprio’s Dalton watch an episode of FBI.
 (This might be my favorite individual scene of the whole movie.
 DiCaprio’s Rick Dalton has a guest-starring role and Pitt’s Cliff Booth just sits there giving commentary.
 When Rick Dalton pops up in the episode, Pitt says, in a monotone voice, “Here comes trouble.”)